CEA-LIST/N2D2/docs/onnx_transfer.rst

 solver configuration for the ONNX layers, using default configuration sections.

 Default configuration sections applies to all the layers of the same type in the ONNX model.
-For example, to add default parameters to all convolution layers, just add a section named ``[onnx:Conv_def]`` in the INI file.
-The name of the default section follows the convention ``[onnx:N2D2CellType_def]``.
+For example, to add default parameters to all convolution layers in the ONNX model loaded in a section of type ONNX named ``onnx``, just add a section named ``[onnx:Conv_def]`` in the INI file.
+The name of the default section follows the convention ``[ONNXSection:N2D2CellType_def]``.

 .. code-block:: ini